Practical information

 Registering for courses

-Registering for courses will happen automatically your first semester.
-After that you must register for courses yourself through Myschool, RU's internal student website.
+Registering for courses will happen automatically in your first semester.
+After that, you must register for courses yourself through Myschool, RU's internal student website.
 You can find information on course registration and de-registration deadlines listed on the academic calendar.

 Accommodation